Jian Jiangxi, China Travel Guide

 Generally, photography is allowed in most tourist areas.

-Explore ethical tours with G AdventuresLook for real local products and crafts.
+Explore ethical tours with G AdventuresLook for real local goods and crafts.
 Purchase directly from artisans or small local shops where your money directly benefits producers.
 For charitable giving, identify reputable local charities or NGOs.